cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

     In the example above `--attribute-condition` flag asserts that the provider can be used with any repository of your organization.
     You can restrict the access further with attributes like `repository`, `repository_visibility` and `pr`.

+5. Create a Service Account that Cirrus CI will impersonate to manage compute resources:

+    ```sh
+    gcloud iam service-accounts create cirrus-ci \
+    --project="${PROJECT_ID}"
+    ```

-5. Allow authentications from the Workload Identity Provider originating from your organization to impersonate the Service Account created above:
+6. Allow authentications from the Workload Identity Provider originating from your organization to impersonate the Service Account created above:

     ```sh
     gcloud iam service-accounts add-iam-policy-binding "cirrus-ci@${PROJECT_ID}.iam.gserviceaccount.com" \